On-Prem or Cloud Versions

 Deep Recursive Scan Through All Layers of an Alpine Package

 On-Prem - Self-managed.
 Install, manage, and maintain on your hardware or host in the cloud yourself.
 Cloud - Software as a Service (SaaS).
 JFrog manages, maintains and scales the guaranteed uptime.
-Xray Cloud uses Kubernetes technology.
-At this time, only some of AWS (EKS) managed Kubernetes service regions are available.
-JFrog is working with AWS to enable the other regions as soon as possible.
-JFrog is also working with Azure (AKS) and Google Cloud Platform (GKE) to make Xray Cloud available on their managed Kubernetes service.
+Xray Cloud uses Kubernetes technology and is available on Amazon AWS, Google Cloud Platform (GKE) and Microsoft Azure (AKS).

-Xray recursively peels away the different layers of your Alpine packages and their dependencies ensuring that every software artifact that is included in your software has been scanned for license issues and vulnerabilities.
+Xray recursively peels away the different layers of your Alpine packages and their dependencies ensuring that every open source software artifact that is included in your software, has been scanned for license issues and known security vulnerabilities.

 Even when packages uploaded to your Alpine repositories in Artifactory are given a clean bill of health, Xray continues to scan them to make sure they are not infected with any new vulnerabilities that are registered with Xray’s global vulnerability database.